-Exploration into Medical Careers: 0.5 credits - Considering a career in the medical field?
+Exploration into Medical Careers: 0.5 credits - Is your student considering a career in the medical field?
 Join this course to learn about the essential concepts of a rewarding career in healthcare.

-First Aid and CPR: 0.25 credits - The purpose of course is to help participants recognize and response appropriately to cardiac, breathing and first aid emergencies.
+First Aid and CPR: 0.25 credits - The purpose of course is to help students recognize and respond appropriately to cardiac, breathing and first aid emergencies.
 Students will be given the opportunity to become American Red Cross First Aid and CPR Certified.
 Prerequisite: Basic First Aid and CPR/AED.